-On the sidelines of the president's visit to the province, Energy Minister Abbas Aliabadi stated that efforts are underway to secure Iran's water rights from
+On the sidelines of the president's visit to the province, Energy Minister Abbas Aliabadi stated that efforts are underway to secure Iran's water rights from the Hirmand River through dialogue with Afghanistan.

 "Several projects are being implemented to provide water for the people of Sistan and Baluchestan," he said on Friday.